 What to look for in dishwasher tablets

 We ask a lot from little dishwasher tablets.
-They must be safe to use on everything from tupperware plastics to wine glasses, but first and foremost, be safe for us.
+They must be safe to use on everything from plastic storage containers to wine glasses, but first and foremost, be safe for us.

 These items come into contact with the food we pop in our mouths on a daily basis, so everything packed into these little tabs must do their work and then wash away, leaving no chalky residue or soap scum.

 They vary quite broadly in price and if used on a daily basis you don’t want to be paying an arm and a leg for each wash.
 Tablet performance will also differ from machine to machine and depends on the wash program.